voiceflow/runtime-client-js/README.md

 });
 ```

-13. After each interaction method call, call `context.isEnding()` to check if the conversation has ended.
-When an conversation has ended, any calls to interaction methods - except `.start()` - will throw an exception.
+13. After each interaction method call, invoke `context.isEnding()` to check if the conversation has ended.
+When a conversation has ended, any calls to interaction methods - except `.start()` - will throw an exception.
 14. Call `.start()` again if you want to restart the conversation from the beginning.

 ```js